FDA advises public to not use these 9 hand sanitizer products

-(Gray News) - The Food and Drug Administration is warning the public about nine hand sanitizer products that could contain a toxic substance.
+The Food and Drug Administration is warning the public about nine hand sanitizer products that could contain a toxic substance.

-The FDA says nine different hand sanitizer products could contain methanol.
-(Source: FDA)

 The products were manufactured by Eskbiochem SA de CV in Mexico, and they could contain methanol.
 Methanol can be toxic when absorbed through the skin or ingested.
 The FDA says the chemical is not acceptable as a hand sanitizer.